By: Sarah Peachy

 Before we went on leave, we made a decision: One week with family and the other week a romantic vacation at the beach.
 I’m glad we did it that way.
 It’s so important to find time alone with your spouse — whether or not you have children.
 That can mean one date night every two weeks (child-free) or short, weekend getaways as a family.

 While you live together at your installation and see each other every day (or most days), how much of that time is work set completely aside?
 How much of that time do you focus on each other?
 Let’s face it: We’re all busy.
 Whether you have your own career or are a stay-at-home-mom or dad, plenty of things come between couples connecting.
-The book, Fighting For Your Marriage, suggests “making the time by taking weekend vacations from time-to-time without the kids, turning off the phone and walking away from the computer.”
+Making the time by taking weekend vacations from time-to-time without the kids, turning off the phone and walking away from the computer is necessary.
 While military couples can try these things, they aren’t always feasible due to late work days, after-hour phone calls (because that phone can’t be turned off) and sometimes having to run back into work.
 The workday is never really over just because our service members leave the office.
 This is why taking leave and going away is good, but you need to set aside time to be alone — even if it’s only one or two days.

 Friendship isn’t the only important part.
 There’s also focusing on your family unit — you, your spouse and your children.
 When was the last time you did something as a family unit with no work interruptions?
 Even taking one day over a weekend to hit an amusement park, see a movie and have dinner or spending a day at the beach (if you’re in a coastal area) can be that perfect focus on the family unit you need.